 statement

-My process often starts with a simple musing with material
+My process often starts with a simple musing with material, color,

-a search for the “click” between what I’m feeling, remembering
+and then soon: a breadcrumb trail that becomes a search for resonance between what I’m feeling, remembering,

 and what I am seeing in front of me.

-I am trying to uncover, materialize the connection between internal and external reality.
+I am trying to materialize the connection between internal, felt reality,

-My process is intuitive and experimental.
-I avoid preconceived concepts with the intention of channeling something deeper that exists beyond language and logic.
+I choose to avoid preconceived concepts with the intention of tapping into something deeper beyond language and logic.
+I welcome intuition, chance, happy accidents, discovery in the making.

 I am not interested in telling you what to think or feel.

-My hope is for the artwork to stir something within the viewer through these open-ended abstractions.
+My hope is to offer the viewer a space to go within through these open-ended abstractions,

 bio